 I am interested in modelling strongly correlated electron systems, mainly unconventional superconductors.
-At present I’m working on twisted bilayer graphene and moiré correlated systems, with main focus on the correlated states and their spectroscopic signatures.
+At present I’m working on graphene based moiré correlated systems, such as twisted bilayer graphene, with main focus on the correlated states and their spectroscopic signatures.

 Before studying moiré systems, I worked extensively in iron superconductors and cuprates, and previously in the transport properties of mesoscopic systems: nano-contacts, hybrid normal-superconducting systems, quantum dots and nanoparticle arrays.